 As stated in the PSDAR, Holtec plans to decommission Pilgrim (with the exception of the Independent Spent Fuel Storage Installation) on an eight-year schedule to permit NRC partial site release.

 Part of decommissioning is moving the spent nuclear fuel from storage in the spent fuel pool to the dry storage facility called an Independent Spent Fuel Storage Installation (or ISFSI) which used to take five or more years after reactor shutdown.
 Holtec has dry storage systems, which allow the transfer to be safely completed in less than three years.
 The rest of the decommissioning activities can be safely started sooner and be performed more efficiently with the spent nuclear fuel on the ISFSI.

 Holtec continues to explore all options for the safe and efficient removal of materials from the site including trucking and barging of waste.
 Once shipping decisions are finalized this will be shared with the local community.
 All shipping decisions will put safety first and would be done to minimize impact on the local community and environment.

-Holtec’s decommissioning team has a National Labor Agreement (NLA) in place with the Laborers’ International Union of North America, Operating Engineers of North America and the International Brotherhood of Electrical Workers.
+Holtec’s decommissioning team has a National Labor Agreement (NLA) in place with the Operating Engineers of North America; the International Brotherhood of Electrical Workers; the United Brotherhood of Carpenters and Joiners of America; and the International Association of Bridge, Structural, Ornamental and Reinforcing Iron Workers.
 Working through these unions, local union halls near Pilgrim have been identified to provide the necessary skilled labor needed to safely execute and complete decommissioning.

 Holtec has no immediate plans for any of the property at this time.
 As decommissioning proceeds further along, Holtec looks forward to partnering with the local community about possible future uses.